Selling Your Investment Property?

 How to Calculate Tax Liability

 Even in the most robust seller’s market, there is one thing that gives an investment property owner pause: capital gains taxes.
 A California investment property owner, for example, can pay as much as 42.1% in taxes related to the sale of their property.
-The high tax liability in several states is driving many investors to explore tax-deferral strategies like a 1031 Exchange.
+The high tax liability in several states is driving many investors to explore tax-deferral strategies.
+This property owner should consider a 1031 Exchange in California.